|Assay type:||GI Tract|

 |Study Type:||Ussing chamber|

-This assay assesses the permeability of test articles across healthy human gastrointestinal mucosa.
+This assay assesses the permeability of test articles across healthy human and/or diseased gastrointestinal mucosa.
 It is possible to assess permeability across multiple regions of the GI system.

 The intestines are essential for the digestion of food and the absorption of fluid and electrolytes. changes in the anatomy or function of the intestines can lead to disorders such as Irritable Bowel Syndrome (IBS), Crohns, Ulcerative Colitis and diarrhoea.

 Figure 1: Bar graph depicting the apparent permeability coefficient (Papp) values for a variety of compounds in isolated human duodenum.

 The specific results that will be provided are on the permeability of test articles across human gastrointestinal mucosa.

 6 weeks from sample receipt for n = 3 donors.

 Test Article Requirements